Vertex reconstruction in the TAO experiment: Results and discussions

 \subsection{Comparison of reconstruction performance between CCA and DLA}

 The reconstruction results of DLA in $R$ reconstruction are shown in Fig.~\ref{fig:DL-R}.
 In terms of bias, the outcomes for all three particle types are generally controlled within 1 mm.
 However, positrons with initial kinetic energies below 2 MeV exhibit a larger bias exceeding 1 mm.
 This phenomenon arises because the gamma rays produced during the annihilation of low-energy positrons carry a higher proportion of energy, leading to a more dispersed distribution of energy deposition positions and consequently increasing the reconstruction error.
 Regarding reconstruction resolution, the $R$ resolution values demonstrate a decreasing trend as the deposited energy increases.
 Among the particles, electrons exhibit the best resolution performance, benefiting from their more concentrated energy deposition under the same deposited energy conditions, which enables more precise vertex localization and reduces statistical errors.
 Comparing the results of the two network architectures, ResNet-T, with its deeper network layers, shows improvements in $R$ reconstruction bias and resolution, particularly notable resolution enhancement.
 It is worth noting that the improvement in electron resolution is the most significant, reaching up to 13\%, highlighting the substantial optimization effect of this network structure on electron reconstruction performance.
+In addition, we conducted both generalization and robustness tests on both models, and the test results indicate that they both meet the reconstruction accuracy requirements.